Hong Kong court keeps 47 democracy activists in custody - WTMJ

 The 47 are part of a broader group of 55 activists who were arrested in January for their role in the primary elections.
 Eight of them were not charged on Sunday.

-The primary was aimed at determining the strongest candidates to field for a legislative council election that would give the pro-democracy camp the best chance to gain a legislative majority.
-The government later postponed the legislative elections, citing public health risks from the coronavirus.
+The primary was aimed at determining the strongest candidates to field for a Legislative Council election that would give the pro-democracy camp the best chance to gain a legislative majority.
+The government later postponed the election, citing public health risks from the coronavirus.

 The national security law criminalizes secession, subversion, collusion with foreign forces to intervene in the city’s affairs as well as terrorism.
 Serious offenders could face life imprisonment.

-Note: This story has been corrected to show that one defendant withdrew his bail application ahead of the decision.